 To keep the reduction simple, we may assume w.l.o.g. that $\Omc$ is in \emph{normal form}.
+That is, every CI in \Omc is of one of the following patterns: where $A, A_1, A_2, B$ are concept names or $\top$.
 Indeed, if \Omc is not in normal form, one can construct in polynomial time an ontology $\Omc'$ such that $\Amc \cup \Omc' \models A_q(a)$ if and only if $\Amc \cup \Omc \models A_q(a)$ \cite{Baader2017}.
-Since \Omc is in normal form, every CI in \Omc is of one of the following forms: